William Crowther (Australian politician)

 William Lodewyk Crowther FRCS (15 April 1817 − 12 April 1885) was a Tasmanian politician, who was Premier of Tasmania from 20 December 1878 to 29 October 1879.

-His careers in medicine, politics, and business were overshadowed in modern times by his role in the unsanctioned exhumation and decapitation of William Lanne’s body.
-Lanne was believed to be the last “full-blooded” Aboriginal Tasmanian male and after the exhumation, his skull was sent by Crowther to the Royal College of Surgeons in London for preservation.
+His careers in medicine, politics, and business were overshadowed in modern times by his alleged role in the unsanctioned exhumation and decapitation of William Lanne's body.
+Lanne was believed to be the last "full-blooded" Aboriginal Tasmanian male and after the exhumation, his skull was sent by Crowther to the Royal College of Surgeons in London for preservation.

 Early life

-Crowther was born in Haarlem, Netherlands, as the elder child of Dr. William Crowther who was later a long-time resident surgeon of Hobart.
+Crowther was born on 15 April 1817 in Haarlem, Netherlands.
+He was the son of Sarah (née Pearson) and William Crowther, who was later a long-time resident surgeon of Hobart.
 The Crowthers moved to Van Diemen's Land (now Tasmania) in 1824.

 Crowther was educated at Richard B. Claiborne's Grammar School in Longford, Tasmania in 1828.
 On his 120-mile (193 km) walks to and from school in holidays, Crowther developed a strong interest in natural history.

 Crowther was subsequently apprenticed as an apothecarist in Hobart but without qualifications.
 After the death of his father in 1839, William Crowther continued his medical studies in England.
 He famously travelled from Hobart with a large collection of Tasmanian fauna, which included potoroos, black-faced wallabies, a pair of Tasmanian devils and 493 skins.
 This collection was sold to the Earl of Derby which allowed him to pay his fees at St Thomas's Hospital (M.R.C.S., L.R.C.P., 1841) and a year of study in Paris.

-In 1842, William Crowther returned to Hobart and took over his father’s former practice.
+In 1842, William Crowther returned to Hobart and took over his father's former practice.

 Business interests

 Crowther engaged in various commercial enterprises in Tasmania.
 He was a shipowner, had sawmills on the Huon River and shipped lumber from Tasmania to other Australian colonies and New Zealand.
 He sent ships to collect guano from islands in the Coral Sea and engaged in sealing and pelagic whaling from Hobart.
+Six vessels he owned made 44 whaling voyages from Hobart between 1854 and 1877.